syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/virtual-scroll.md

 {% previewsample "page.domainurl/code-snippet/gantt/virtual-scroll-cs3" %}
 {% endif %}

-## Get filtered data when Virtual Scroll is enabled
+## Get filtered data when virtual scrolling is enabled

-While enabling virtual scroll you can get the filtered or sorted record count using `filteredResult` from the filterModule of the treegid inside the `actionComplete` event.
+While enabling virtual scroll you can get the filtered or sorted record count using `filteredResult` from the filterModule of the treegrid inside the `actionComplete` event.

 {% if page.publishingplatform == "typescript" %}